 Q: How do you get other departments moving in the same direction with IT?

-A: My favorite word is evangelise.
+A: My favorite word is evangelize.
 To inspire transformation, you have to create evangelists—you can’t drive everything yourself, and you shouldn’t.
 I always start off with the philosophy of imagine how much you can get done if it didn't matter who got the credit.
 I empower other leaders and directors, but I match authority with accountability.
 And so I allow them to achieve their results their own way, that’s really key, but the results are established together.

 A lot of leaders claim they don’t micromanage, but then they expect their leaders and managers to achieve results their way, and so stifle creativity and muzzle self-expression.
-They’re getting ready to die on the vine as an organisation.
+They’re getting ready to die on the vine as an organization.
 We establish the results together and agree, “This is the direction we're going.”
 And while that may start in IT, that same message and culture has to be felt with all our partner groups across campus.

 Most of what I do is ceremonial, relational, and architectural—it’s motivational.
-It’s paying attention to the science-based principals of organisational change management—I ensure that we're continuing to move in a strategic direction and that our partnerships and our relationships are sound across the aisle.
+It’s paying attention to the science-based principals of organizational change management—I ensure that we're continuing to move in a strategic direction and that our partnerships and our relationships are sound across the aisle.
 In that vein, I empower all of my direct reports, and they empower their direct reports in order for us to have sound relationship management.
 We can’t get very much done without that.

 It also helps to be aware of what your brand is within leadership circles.
 I'm perceived to be a change agent, and so I step up.
 That's what I am.
 I don't hide it.
 You have to be honest and happy with what kind of leader you are.